 Bestseller makes it easy for customers to revisit products they looked at previously.

 7. ‘Just For You’ widget

 Your customers know what they’re looking for, but you need to help them find it.
-Offer relevant, personalized product recommendations on your home page to immediately capture your visitors’ attention and generate a 120% increase in CTRs.
+By deploying a customer engagement platform, you can serve pertinent, tailored product suggestions right on the homepage to immediately capture your visitors’ attention and generate a 120% increase in CTRs.

 Bestseller Clothing uses this ‘Just For You’ widget to provide a carefully curated selection of product recommendations for every website visitor.